sponsian/reefswap-docs/docs/contracts/v2/guides/smart-contract-integration/02-trading-from-a-smart-contract.md

 # Using the Router

 The easiest way to safely swap tokens is to use the [router](../../reference/smart-contracts/router-02), which provides a variety of methods to safely swap to and from different assets.
-You'll notice that there is a function for each permutation of swapping to/from an exact amount of ETH/tokens.
+You'll notice that there is a function for each permutation of swapping to/from an exact amount of REEF/tokens.

 First you must use an external price source to calculate the safety parameters for the function you'd like to call.
 This is either a minimum amount received when selling an exact input or the maximum amount you are willing to pay when a buying an exact output amount

-It is also important to ensure that your contract controls enough ETH/tokens to make the swap, and has granted approval to the router to withdraw this many tokens.
+It is also important to ensure that your contract controls enough REEF/tokens to make the swap, and has granted approval to the router to withdraw this many tokens.

 _Check out the [Pricing](../../concepts/advanced-topics/pricing#pricing-trades) page for a more in depth discussion on getting prices._

 # Example

-Imagine you want to swap 50 DAI for as much ETH as possible from your smart contract.
+Imagine you want to swap 50 DAI for as much REEF as possible from your smart contract.

 ## transferFrom